CoffeeIsLife87/Batch-steam-shortcut-creator/ReadMe.md

 ## anouncements ##

+The Re-Write is complete but I have not ported it to linux (I don't have linux or VM software and I don't care enought to install it but If I can get it to work in WSL then I will try)

 Now Detects whether or not a game is a VR game based on whether or not one or both DLL files are present (openvr_api.dll / OVRPlugin.dll)

 It now removes old shortcuts (it does leave a "placeholder" shortcut tho)